yretenai/posts/markdown/2024-03-01-0720P-of-records-and-spans.md

 Let's say I'm reading a small file, and I need to read the opening for a blog summary.
 This line is expected to be about...
 40 characters long.
-What I can do is read this line without actually allocating any heap memory using `stackalloc`.
-Turns out this is a massive speed improvement.
+What I can do is read this line without actually allocating any heap memory using `stackalloc` Turns out this is a massive speed improvement.
 Who guessed not allocating memory is faster?